 But what’s even more fascinating is that the kind of alcohol used to make vanilla extract isn’t a burn remedy on its own!
 It’s the vanilla itself PLUS the alcohol that is key.

 Why?
-Well, vanilla’s been shown to have amazing healing properties.
-It’s used as a cancer treatment due to a compound found within it, called vanillin.
+Vanilla has been shown to have amazing healing properties.
+Vanilla is used as a cancer treatment due to a compound found within it, called vanillin.
 Vanillin works by reducing the number of mutated cells and oxidative stress.
-Vanilla extract also contains vanillic acid.
-It has antioxidant and anti-inflammatory properties.
+Vanilla extract also contains vanillic acid which has antioxidant and anti-inflammatory properties.

-And because vanilla is anti-bacterial it helps to prevent infection, which can be a concern with burns.
+Because vanilla is anti-bacterial, it helps to prevent infection, which can be a concern with burns.

 What’s surprising is how seldom vanilla extract is actually derived from vanilla beans!